dvdn/Kanbasks/README.md

 To run it locally if you don't have PHP installed, you can use [Docker](https://docs.docker.com/) to start an Apache/PHP server in few seconds.

+For a very specific reason this project should run with an old PHP version.
 I recommand using a recent PHP image version.
-For very specific reason this projet uses an older version.

 Download this project, move it in a directory where you put some php projects, for example `/home/zaphod/myprojects/php` (adapt path for your configuration).
 Then run :